City of Sammamish - COVID-19 (Coronavirus) Information & Resources

 FAQs will be answered and updated throughout the open application period.

 My business received other COVID-19 federal funding.
-Are we still eligible for a Small Business Support Grant from the City of Sammamish?
+Are we still eligible for a Small Business/Nonprofit Support Grant from the City of Sammamish?

-Yes, but funding from these sources cannot be used for the same expense.
+Yes, but funding from these sources cannot pay for the same expenses as the City of Sammamish grant funding.
 Please include information about your additional federal funding in your grant application.

 How many employees can we have and be eligible for a grant?

-Your total number of employees is not counted; however, they may not exceed 15 Full-Time Equivalent employees (FTEs).
+Your total number of employees may not exceed 25 Full-Time Equivalent employees (FTEs).
 To calculate FTEs: Add up the average number of hours paid per week for all employees.
 Divide that number by 40.
 Round to the nearest tenth.
 Visit this website for a calculator.

 We have a location in Sammamish, but our main office is not in Sammamish.
 Are we eligible?